chandrakumarreddy/complete-node-js/lesson-02/README.md

-# pure functions=> depends only on arguments passed.no interaction with outside code or with api's,databases etc
+### Pure functions=> depends only on arguments passed.no interaction with outside code or with api's,databases etc

 ```
 function pureFunction(a, b, c) {